brow1633/ros_docker/README.md

 - Open powershell (windows key, "powershell")
 - Ensuring you are in `C\Users\<YourUsername>` type `notepad .wslconfig` and put the following inside:

+  - You can also add a `memory=` key to limit how much system memory Docker/WSL use.
+(Note: Docker Desktop appears to have a huge memory leak)
 ```
 swap=24GB
 swapFile=%USERPROFILE%\AppData\Local\Temp\swap.vhdx
 ```

 - Run `wsl --install`
 - Install Docker Desktop
 - Open WSL Ubuntu (windows key, "ubuntu")